zizoh/QuizApp-App/README.md

 Quiz App
 ===================================

-This app lets the user answer beginner level questions on Android app development(java).
-It is the final project of the Udacity course Andela Learning Community - Beginner Android Development (ALC 2.0).
+This app lets the user answer beginner level questions on Android app development(Java).
+It is the final project on the @Udacity, @googleafrica and @Andela course Andela Learning Community - Beginner Android Development (ALC 2.0).

 Pre-requisites
 --------------